 What are communication skills?

 Communication abilities are the skills you need to convey a variety of information.
 These skills are critical when interacting with others, managing people, and monitoring projects.
-Volume, clarity, empathy, respect, and understanding of nonverbal signals are among them.
+Volume, clarity, empathy, respect, and understanding nonverbal communication are among them.
 You employ these talents to express ideas, emotions, activities, and events through speech and gesture.

 How can I develop students’ communication skills?